markbucklin/dissertation/frontiers_marklocal.md

 been previously reported in electrophysiology studies [Redish, Battaglia et al. 2001](#_ENREF_31)()

-**Ca2+ signals in the hippocampus during eyeblink conditioning represent task related behavior**
+## Ca2+ signals in the hippocampus during eyeblink conditioning representtask related behavior ##

 Data from an animal at asymptotic performance (Day 4 of training, see methods) was analyzed to determine if calcium responses in the